Best Things To Do in Elvas in 1 day, Alentejo, Portugal

 The Santa Luzia Fortress

 O Forte de Santa Luzia is one of the best in Elvas.
-It is located on the top of the Santa Luzia hill in Elvas (Alentejo).
+It is located on the top of Santa Luzia hill in Elvas (Alentejo).
 Since 2012 it has been part of the World Heritage of Humanity UNESCO.

 Its dominant position was crucial in the Elvas Fort Square defense, which, together with the Nossa Senhora da Graça fortress, boasted that enemy forces had never taken them.